Celebrating 50 Years: A Sacred Pilgrimage Through South India’s Spiritual Heart

 • Arrive in Kochi (Cochin International Airport).

-• Stay at Annie’s Inn Homestay (KJ Herschel Road, Odatha Veli).
+• Move to at Annie’s Inn Homestay (KJ Herschel Road, Odatha Veli).

 • Visit Fort Kochi, Mattancherry Palace, Paradesi Synagogue, and the Kerala Folklore Museum.